 Make sure your baking soda is not expired.
 We all have a container in our cupboard and have no idea how long it’s been in there.
 Buy a fresh box for this recipe.

-Watch the video below for instructions.
+Watch the video for instructions.

-1-5.6 oz can coconut milk
+5.6 oz can coconut milk

 1/4 cup water

 Place the springform pan in the oven.
 Preheat the oven to 325 F (163 C).